Saab AB (publ)

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-SAABY vs PMEA Comparison March 2026
+SAABY vs NEXD Comparison April 2026

 SAABY plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.